-Link here for a guide (PDF) to help writers make better choices and to equip them with a basic understanding on ho not to repeat historically inaccurate terms, break Indigenous Protocols or use offensive language.
-The PDF includes full details on these 12 items:
+Link here for a guide (PDF) to help writers make better choices and to equip them with a basic understanding on how not to repeat historically inaccurate terms, break Indigenous Protocols or use offensive language.

 1. Avoid using the past tense when you write about Indigenous Peoples.

 2. Do not use language which props up the colonial idea that Indigenous Peoples are incapable of taking care of things themselves.